-Accounting I 11-12 Practical Arts .5 Credit This course provides an introduction to "the language of business."
-Students will explore careers in accounting, the basics of accounting for a sole proprietorship and merchandising company, and payroll.
-Topics covered include bookkeeping, the accounting cycle, financial statements, payroll, and ethics in accounting.
-Accounting II11-12Practical Arts.5 CreditAccounting II builds on the foundation established in Accounting I and is for students who want to take a deeper dive into the world of accounting.
+Accounting II +11-12Practical Arts.5 CreditAccounting II builds on the foundation established in Accounting I and is for students who want to take a deeper dive into the world of accounting.
 Students will explore topics including adjusting entries, depreciation, inventory, and accounting for merchandising corporations.
 Approximately half of the semester is spent gaining practical training using QuickBooks Online accounting software as students keep the books for a hypothetical business.
+Prerequisite: Accounting I